BentleyJOakes/BentleyJOakes.github.io/dte_course.markdown

 Please contact me if you are interested in taking or auditing the course.
 All are welcome!

-For students from other Quebec universities who want to take this course, this happens often.
+For students from other Quebec universities who want to take this course, there is an established procedure.
 Please see [this website for the applications](https://aehe.bci-qc.ca/en) (on the left, 'Applications') Here's [a guide for this procedure](https://aehe.bci-qc.ca/en/Documents/ShowLocalized?Document=ETU).

 ## Course Structure
 Each week, we have interactive lectures featuring detailed DT examples from across different fields and engaging discussions.
 Participants have six [hands-on lab sessions](https://github.com/BentleyJOakes/IncubatorDTCourse) every second week, which are small assignments to become familiar with some DT technologies and services.
 In team-based projects, participants apply their learning to develop their own DT or DT service.
 Options include developing machine-learning based services, investigating formal verification, visualization creation in a game engine such as Unity or Godot, or creating a DT for another system.
 A small final exam consolidates their understanding of the theoretical concepts.